LBHackney-IT/evidence-api/docs/adr/0007-use-s3-for-uploading-and-fetching-documents.md

 ## Decision

-We decided to leverage AWS S3's API to create an upload policy and then upload via a link that S3 provided.
+We decided to leverage AWS S3's API to create a Presigned URL and then upload via a link that S3 provided.
 We made sure that this link was only available for a short time.
 We did some threat modelling on this option (due to previous conversations about how S3 provided a public link) but after talking to the security team at Hackney and presenting our findings, we realised it was potentially safer using this link from S3 than a base-64 encoded string.
 This is because the link can expire, whereas a string will never expire.

+For Evidence API, this meant making sure that the creation of a document submission included the S3 Presigned Url in the response so that the frontend can upload directly to S3.
+This [document on Google Drive](https://docs.google.com/document/d/1l3gihtvRaxxO4cVXcSau0fJTsv9PhLJa4p7QPyqhBXY/edit?usp=sharing) is pretty good at showing the process for uploading -- find the header called 'How do we upload a document?'

 ## Consequences